Buddhas Hand Dressing & Arugula-Prosciutto Salad

 - 1 clove minced garlic

-- Combine all vinaigrette together in bowl or jar.
+- Combine all vinaigrette ingredients (oil, salt, lemon juice, buddha's hand zest, balsamic vinegar, herbs, and garlic) together in bowl or jar.
 Mix or shake well.
 For best results, allow vinaigrette to marinade overnight.

 - Dress vinaigrette over your favorite salad greens.